 AND it undermines the privilege-signalling and authoritarian dynamics we, as feminist entrepreneurs, oppose.
 Win!

 One more thing: if you want some guidance, support and structure for rebuilding your About page so that you’re documenting your lineage and your work rather than telling a makeover story, I have a 3 hour workshop coming up to help you do that.
-It’s called Feminist Fix for Your About Page; it’s on May 12; it $100 and you can find more info, here.
-There will also be an option to buy and book a follow-up 1:1 session with me, after the workshop.
+It’s called Feminist Fix for Your About Page; it’s $100; and you can find more info, here.